Vestas aircoil A/S

 Vestas aircoil A/S is a manufacturer of charge air coolers, intercoolers and cooling towers founded in the small Danish town of Lem in Jutland.
 Vestas built the first marine diesel engine charge air cooler for Burmeister & Wain in 1956.
-Since the turn of the century, Vestas aircoil has opened locations in the Far East and Southern Europe and continues to be a major supplier to engine builders and operators all over the world.
+Since the turn of the century, Vestas aircoil has opened locations in the Far East, USA and Southern Europe and continues to be a major supplier to engine builders and engine operators all over the world, for new and replacement coolers.